 - Yuan Wang tracking ship #5

-China has set up three launching sites - in Jiuquan, Xichang and Taiyuan - which have successfully accomplished various kinds of test flights of launching vehicles and launches of a variety of satellites and experimental spacecraft.
+China set up three launching sites - in Jiuquan, Xichang and Taiyuan - which successfully accomplished various kinds of test flights of launching vehicles and launches of a variety of satellites and experimental spacecraft.
 China's spacecraft launching sites are capable of making both domestic satellite launches and international commercial launches, and carrying out international space cooperation in other fields.